updated

 -----When Contacting Us

-When you send your first message, it would be great if you could include the following:
+When you send your first message, please include:

 • Languages